Dear SaaStr: Can a CEO be Late To Almost Everything?

 As CEO, I was basically never late.

-This year, for the SaaStrAnnual.com, we had perhaps ~150 CEOs speak.
+This year, for the SaaStrAnnual.com, every year we have perhaps ~150 top CEOs speak.
 Some of the very best in SaaS.
-CEOs of Atlassian, Box, Slack, Blackline, Qualtrics, The Trade Desk, Coupa, Algolia, Intercom, Trello, Guidewire, and many more:
+CEOs of Atlassian, Box, Slack, Blackline, Qualtrics, The Trade Desk, Coupa, Algolia, MongoDB, Monday, Trello, Guidewire, and many more:

-• Michael Cannon-Brookes was early, and carried all his own stuff in.
+- Michael Cannon-Brookes was early, and carried his own duffle bag in.

 How many of these very, very successful CEOs were late?
-2 of 150.
+2 of each 150 each year or so.
 And these 2 were just a smidge late.
 Their sessions were still on time.
 They were out-of-towners and probably a bit lost.

 So there you go.